Academic Catalog

 Veterans Services

-Upon filing an application for admission to Cuyamaca College, a veteran should immediately contact the Veterans Certifying Official in the Veterans Center (I-113).
+Upon filling out an application for admission to Cuyamaca College, a veteran should immediately contact the Veterans Certifying Official in the Veterans Center (I-113).
 Military form DD-214 (member 4) must be presented to the Veterans Office in order to take advantage of veteran’s benefits.

 Veterans must request official transcripts of all previous college work, including military transcripts of service (AART, CGIT, CCAF or JST), be sent to the Admissions and Records Office.
 All transcripts must be received and evaluated before enrollment will be submitted to Veterans Affairs for educational benefits.
 An official transcript is one that has been sent directly to Cuyamaca College from the issuing institution or one that is hand-carried in a sealed envelope.
 Students not taking advantage of the GI Bill® benefits who wish to receive credit should also submit official transcripts.